ahuacate/pve-host/README.md

     - Perform PVE host UID/GID mapping for unprivileged CTs
     - Configure PVE host network interface card (NIC)
     - Create NFS and/or SMB/CIFS backend storage mounts for your PVE hosts (Recommended - Must be done at some stage)
-    - Install and configure Postfix SMTP email server and alerts (Recommended - requires a valid email & Mailgun credentials)
+    - Install and configure Postfix SMTP email server and alerts (Recommended - requires valid email & Mailgun credentials)
     - Install and configure SSH Authorized Keys (Recommended)
     - Install and configure Fail2Ban (Recommended)
 2. NFS Storage - add NFS PVE storage mounts
 3. SMB/CIFS Storage - add SMB/CIFS storage mounts
 4. Install Fail2Ban
 5. Install SSMTP Email Server
-6. Install a SSH Key -  add or create your own private SSH access key
+6. Install an SSH Key -  add or create your own private SSH access key
-7. PVE CT Updater - install a automatic PVE CT updater
+7. PVE CT Updater - install an automatic PVE CT updater
 8. None.
 Exit this installer

 The available options vary between primary and secondary hosts.
 Its best to run task No.1 n all newly installed hardware and perform the recommended tasks.
 For example, by setting up the default Postfix SMTP server you will receive email copies of not only PVE alerts but also copies of newly created SSH keys pairs for your convenience.

 Easy Scripts are based on bash scripting.
-Simply `Cut & Paste` our Easy Script command into your terminal window, press `Enter` and follow the prompts and terminal instructions.
+Simply `Cut & Paste` our Easy Script command into your terminal window, press `Enter`, and follow the prompts and terminal instructions.
 But PLEASE first read our guide so you fully understand the input requirements.

 ## 4.1.
 Prerequisite Credentials and Input Requirements

-During the Easy Script installation you will be required to provide some inputs.
+During the Easy Script installation, you will be required to provide some inputs.
 You will have the option to use our default variables on most variable inputs.
-It's best to have your SMTP server account login credentials and other input information readily available prior to running our Easy Script.
+It's best to have your SMTP server account login credentials and other input information readily available before running our Easy Script.

 ### 4.1.1.
 SMTP Server Credentials

-You will have the option to install a SSMTP Email server.
-SSMTP is Mail Transfer Agent (MTA) used to send email alerts about your machine like details about new user accounts, unwarranted login attempts and system critical alerts to the system's designated administrator.
+You will have the option to install an SSMTP Email server.
+SSMTP is Mail Transfer Agent (MTA) used to send email alerts about your machines like details about new user accounts, unwarranted login attempts, and system critical alerts to the system's designated administrator.

-You will be asked for the credentials of a SMTP Server.
-You can use Gmail, Godaddy, AWS or any SMTP server credentials (i.e address, port, username and password, encryption type etc.
+You will be asked for the credentials of an SMTP Server.
+You can use Gmail, Godaddy, AWS, or any SMTP server credentials (i.e address, port, username and password, encryption type etc.

-But we recommend you create a account at mailgun.com to relay your NAS system emails to your designated administrator.
+But we recommend you create an account at mailgun.com to relay your NAS system emails to your designated administrator.
 With mailgun you are not potentially exposing your private email server credentials held within a text file on your PVE host.
-This is a added layer of security.
+This is an added layer of security.

 ## 4.2.
 Run our PVE Host Manager Easy Script